Necklace & Mangalsutras

 Following are different types of necklace sets available online at Vowcart:

-- In Kashmir, it is called Dejhoor.
+- In Kashmir, it’s known as Dejhoor.

 - In Telugu, it is called Ramar Thaali, maangalyamu, mangalasutramu or pustelu.